-Modern day vehicle fires are becoming more dangerous, requiring a thorough size up and cautious approach as firefighters are faced with more hazards than the old conventional vehicle fires.
+Modern day vehicle fires are becoming more dangerous, requiring a thorough size up and cautious approach as firefighters are faced with more hazards than conventional vehicle fires.
 Some additional concerns will be exploding compressed gas canisters, struts, plastic gas tanks, multiple airbags, burning magnesium, numerous batteries, energy absorbing bumpers, alternative fuels (CNG, LPG, Hydrogen, Hybrid) and hydrocarbon plastics that produce more heat and toxic smoke.

-Magnesium fires can reach temperatures of 5000°F penetrating bunker gear.
-When water is applied to burning magnesium, especially a fog pattern, the reaction is a bright flare up and volatile (hydrogen) explosion.
+Magnesium fires can reach temperatures of 5000°F, penetrating bunker gear.
+When water is applied to burning magnesium, especially a fog pattern, the reaction is a bright flare up (magnesium oxide) and volatile (hydrogen) explosion.
 Just staring at magnesium fires long enough can cause blindness, long term migraine headaches, concussions and pain similar to 'welders' flash.
 Always wear your face piece at every vehicle fire.
-Approach from the side or a 45° angle using a straight stream from a distance sweeping under the vehicle on approach, then cooling the bumper strut area second.
+Approach from the side or a 45° angle using a straight stream from a distance sweeping under the vehicle on approach, then cool the bumper strut area second.
 Let the magnesium burn off while extinguishing the rest of the vehicle first.
 Most of the magnesium will be in the steering column area, transfer case and engine block.
-Use a class D (or ABC) fire extinguisher to extinguish/smother the burning magnesium on the steering column and floor board.
+Use a class D (or ABC) fire extinguisher to smother some of the burning magnesium on the steering column and floor board.
 That, combined with a good 180 GPM solid stream will USUALLY handle burning magnesium in a vehicle.
-Sometimes you will discover an expensive Class D extinguisher will be completely useless and letting magnesium burn longer is a better option than running out of tank water, calling another engine company or connecting to a hydrant.
+Sometimes you will discover an expensive Class D extinguisher will be useless and letting magnesium burn longer is a better option than running out of tank water, calling another engine company, or connecting to a hydrant.
 If using the preferred fog nozzle and you encounter magnesium, use a narrow pattern or use a 'breakaway' nozzle for a vehicle fire with magnesium.
 Extinguish the rest of the vehicle letting the magnesium burn.
 Shut down the line and remove the fog and then apply solid stream to magnesium.
 WATCH BELOW:The dangers of vehicle fires caught on video.

 See our PARKING GARAGES page for more on vehicle fires.